Esterházy: Prince Joseph [József Simon Antal] (1688–1721)

 Half-brother of Michael, he reigned for only 11 weeks, as he died on 7 June 1721.
-As his son Paul Anton was only ten, authority was assigned to two regents: Count Georg Erdödy, and his widow Maria Octavia (c.
+As his son Paul Anton was only ten, authority was assigned to two regents: Count Georg Erdödy, and his widow Maria Octavia von Gilleis (c.
 1686 – 1762).
 The latter was responsible for introducing the German language to the court.

 Prince Paul Anton [Pál Antal] (1711–1762)

-Son of Joseph.
+The eldest son of Joseph.
 In his youth he studied in Leyden and also served as a soldier, rising to the rank of Field Marshal.
 He served as imperial ambassador to Naples from 1750 to 1752, and traveled extensively.

 Paul Anton was a musical prince; he played the violin, the flute, and the lute, and compiled a large inventory of musical manuscripts.
 Paul Anton also played an important role as a patron of music.
 In 1728, his mother Maria Octavia, "probably at her son's instigation" engaged the composer Gregor Werner to be the family's Kapellmeister (music director), a post in which Werner served for several decades.
 Much later (1761), Paul Anton engaged Joseph Haydn to be his Vice-Kapellmeister in 1761, taking over most of the aging Werner's duties.
 At the same time, he upgraded the court orchestra, hiring several virtuosi who served under Haydn; the composer recognized their ability by writing many solo parts in his early symphonies.

 Prince Nikolaus "the Magnificent" [Miklós József] (1714–1790)

-Son of Joseph, in his youth a decorated soldier.
+The second son of Joseph and brother of Paul II, in his youth a decorated soldier.
 He was the primary patron of Haydn and builder of Esterháza (see above).